 The research is largely based on archives, but also uses parliamentary debates, media coverage and public opinion polling.
-The findings, which will be presented as a book published by Manchester University Press, will make an important contribution to the academic literature on Britain’s relationship with European integration.
+The findings are presented in The First Referendum: Reassessing Britain’s Entry to Europe, 1973-75, published by Manchester University Press.

 Planning for the Worst